Apple Watch Apps x iPhone Apps?

 FAQ

-What was the original purpose of the Apple Watch prototype?
+What was the first prototype of the Apple Watch?

-The first Apple Watch prototype was an iPhone with a Velcro strap, used only as a simulation to test which core smartphone functions could be adapted to a wearable device, not to replicate the full iPhone experience on the wrist.
+The first prototype of the Apple Watch was an iPhone with a Velcro strap.
+It was a simulation created for testing core functions of what Apple's wearable could absorb from the smartphone, not intended to replicate the iPhone experience on the wrist.

 About the author.